Druaga1/DankOS/README.md

 - bash (to run the make_me script)
 - nasm
-- gcc

 # Building instructions
-The 'make_me.sh' bash script automatically builds the image, and compiles all the sources from the 'sources' directory (C and Assembly).
+The 'make_me.sh' bash script automatically builds the image, and assembles all the sources from the 'sources' directory.

-In order to correctly build the C sources, modify the path of your C compiler in 'make_me.sh'.

 All files/dirs from the 'extra' directory will also be copied onto the image.